rush-rs/rush/crates/rush-compiler-risc-v/README.md

 ### Running RISC-V Binaries

-- Since you have installed a RISC-V emulator prior to this section, following command can be used to run the binary using the emulator.
+- Since you have installed a RISC-V emulator prior to reading this section, following command can be used to run the binary using the emulator.
 - The suffix containing `echo ...` is optional and merely prints out the program's exit-code.